Pheromones and human attraction

 2. Historical Context of Pheromones and Their Role in Human Attraction

 Scientists began studying pheromones seriously in the 1950s after discovering bombykol, a pheromone used by female silk moths to attract males.
-This finding spurred interest in similar systems in mammals, including humans.
+This discovery sparked lasting interest in pheromones and human attraction, especially among researchers exploring chemical communication in mammals.

 In the 1970s, researchers identified pheromones in rodents and demonstrated their roles in mating and territorial behaviors.
-For instance, male mice emit pheromones that attract females and deter other males.
+For instance, male mice emit pheromones that attract females and deter other males — offering insights into parallels between animal signaling and human attraction.

 3. Types of Pheromones and Their Effects on Human Attraction